auth0/docs/articles/migrations/guides/extensibility-node8.md

 ## Whitelist the new URLs

-When you upgrade to Node 8, the URLs you use to access our extensions, change.
-The change is an `8` that is appened before the `webtask.io` part.
+When you upgrade to Node 8, the URLs you use to access extensions and custom webtasks will change.
+The change is an `8` that is appended before the `webtask.io` part.
 So if you accessed an extension using the URL `https://${account.tenant}.us.webtask.io/dummy-extension-url`, when you upgrade to Node 8 the URL will be `https://${account.tenant}.us8.webtask.io/dummy-extension-url`.

+NOTE: The execution URLs will also change for custom webtasks in your Auth0 container.
+You will also need to update any external applications that call those webtasks.

 This is a breaking change for some extensions, that require whitelisting the URLs in order to properly work.